xsession/chsm/doc/contribute/guidelines.rst

 triage team will review and comment on the submission, typically within a few business days.

-You can find all `open pull requests`_ on GitHub and open `Zephyr Project Issues`_ in Github issues.
+You can find all `open pull requests`_ on GitHub and open `chsm Project Issues`_ in Github issues.

  .. _Continuous Integration: